Chukobyte/black-history/docs/timeline/pre_translantic_slave_trade.md

 *Back of the Head*

 ### Abu Bakr II of Mali (14th Century)
-Supposedly Abu Bakr II abdicated the Malian throne to embark on an expedition to cross the Atlantic Ocean.
-With 2,000 ships which included sailors, builders, craftsmen, and plenty supplies, he set sail.
-Abu Bakr never returned and Mansu Musa, who was previously the richest man, claimed the thrown.
-If this story is true, they could have possibly had contact with America before Colombus.
+According to the Arab historian Al-Umari, Abu Bakr II, the ruler of Mali empire, launched two expeditions to cross the Atlantic Ocean.
+The first expedition he prepared 200 ships with enough supplies to last a few years.
+He instructed his admiral to sail to other side of the ocean and to not return until either reaching the far side of the ocean or exhausting the supplies.
+Only one ship returned, with its captain reporting that the remaining ships were swept up in a powerful current.

+Determined to see what's on the other side of the ocean, Abu Bakr embarked with 2,000 ships which included sailors, builders, craftsmen, and plenty of supplies.
+In his absense, Mansu Musa---one of the richest men in history---was put in charge of the Malian throne.
+Abu Bakr never returned and it is not known what happened on his voyage.
+Some researchers, including historian Ivan Van Sertima, suggest that it's possible his fleet reached the Carribean, Central or South America.

 ### Quotes About Indigenous Black People